Masmiseim36/nxpSDK/rtos/freertos/corehttp/MISRA.md

 _Ref 14.3.1_

 - MISRA Rule 14.3 The third-party http-parser library sets a uint64_t type field to `ULLONG_MAX` or `( ( uint64_t ) -1 )`, during its internal parsing.
-Coverity MISRA does not detect
+Coverity MISRA
-       that this variable changes.
+       does not detect that this variable changes.
 This field is checked by the HTTP Client library.
 If the Content-Length header was found, then pHttpParser->content_length will not be equal to the maximum 64 bit integer.

+#### Rule 11.4
+_Ref 11.4.1_

+- MISRA Rule 11.4 does not allow casting pointers to different data types as this may lead to misaligned pointers.
+But in this case, the pointers are casted to different data type to get the length of the header.
+It is not casted back to a pointer.

 #### Rule 11.8
 _Ref 11.8.1_